Banqi: Turning over a piece

 Turning a piece face-up is a legal move if there are any face-down pieces on the board.
 Once revealed, a piece may move, capture, or be captured.
-In some variants of Banqi, face-down pieces may also be captured.

 Moving a piece

 A player may only move face-up pieces of their own color.

-Unlike xiangqi, all pieces move identically: a piece may move only one square up, down, left, or right.
-A piece may never move onto a square that is already occupied unless such a move is a legal capture.

-Note that all pieces capture the same way that they move, except the cannon in Taiwanese rules.
+All pieces move identically: a piece may move only one square up, down, left, or right.
+All pieces capture the same way that they move, except the cannon in the Taiwanese rules.

 Capturing an opposing piece

 A player may only capture with a face-up piece of their own color, and may only capture a face-up piece of the opposing color.
 In all captures, the captured piece is removed from the board and its square is occupied by the capturing piece.